tsoleary/vaccines/README.md

 ### Evolutionary Computation Final Project
 #### Alex Burnham, & Thomas O'Leary, Blake Williams

+#### NOTES THURSDAY 11/28/19 (From the last meeting)
+Adjusted functions calls to be up to the point at which the best solution was found.

+Generated temporal node/edge files to be used for the growing network part: 'days':= # days since 01/01/2000, indicating for a node when that strain was first sampled, and for an edge the most recent of its two endpoints (ie when that edge comes into existence).
+This will be used for the growing network to test solutions produced for the older ~1/2 of the network as it grows.

 #### NOTES MONDAY 11/25/19 (From the last meeting)
 For transcendence=1,2,5, etc
 	for each real network of size N